mattcheah/cover-letter-snippets/README.md

 Enter the command `snippets` to run the program.
 This will start a localhost server that will serve the application on `localhost:3141`.
 A browser will open automatically.

+The easiest way to save your cover letter snippets is to store them in a JSON file.
+Click "Connect to JSON File" to create a file that you can read from/write to.

+If you'd like to use Cover Letter Snippets across computers, store your data in an Mlab Database.
+Follow the instructions here: ([Setting up a database](https://github.com/mattcheah/cover-letter-snippets#setting-up-a-database))

-First, paste the URI (including UN and Password) from your Mlab database and click "Connect to Database". ([Setting up a database](https://github.com/mattcheah/cover-letter-snippets#setting-up-a-database))
+First, paste the URI (including UN and Password) from your Mlab database and click "Connect to Database".

 If you want to play around with the app, there is an existing database URI string in the form field.
 Please be a good person or I will have to take it out.